yo00unis/MySecurityWriteups/Sencetive Publish Folder Information Disclosure/writeup.md

 # 🛡️ Sensitive Publish Folder Disclosure – Full Application Compromise

-This is a report of a **critical security vulnerability** that exposed highly sensitive files on a public-facing web server and led to full compromise of the application and its database.
+This report describes a **critical security vulnerability** that exposed highly sensitive files on a public‑facing web server and ultimately allowed **full compromise of the application and its database**.

 ---

 ## 🎯 Target

-For confidentiality, I’ll refer to the website as:
+For confidentiality, the affected domain is referenced as **`targetwebsite.com`**.

-**`targetwebsite.com`**

-I was invited to test some internal features related to employee functionality.
-During the testing process, I found something extremely dangerous.
+I was invited to test several internal employee‑related features.
+During that engagement I uncovered a severe misconfiguration.

 ---

 ## 🔍 Initial Discovery

-While inspecting network requests using **Burp Suite** and browser devtools, I discovered that the website’s **`publish` folder was publicly accessible**, including all its internal contents.
+While inspecting network requests with **Burp Suite** and the browser dev‑tools, I noticed that the application’s **`publish` folder was publicly accessible**, including all of its contents.

 ![Publish folder publicly accessible](1-base-publish-folder.png)